 Sometime in June, 2016, an old friend of mine Simon Hua, contacted me via Instagram (on a post I made of the mis en place bowls of spices for soon-to-be homemade Chinese 5 spice) and asked if I had a blog.
 I told him “No, but…” and we met up for a drink and talked about our coincidentally compatible hobbies.
 I have been becoming increasingly obsessed with baking sourdough bread over the last year or two, and I had been reading a few top notch blogs about baking.
 There are many food and baking related blogs that are absolutely stunning, but for ever high quality blog there seem to be a thousand absolutely terrible ones.
 I had no intention to start my own “blog” as an independent venture, simply because I know nothing about photography, photo editing, or computers for that matter.
 Simon had studied computer science and 2D design at CBU here in Memphis, so I was curious.
 We had originally met in AP Art in high school, so I already knew he was mega-talented as an artist before I checked out his photography website.
 Needless to say, once we met and discussed our intentions we decided to make this blog thing happen.

-Since then I have started working as a volunteer pastry chef at The Caritas Village in the Binghampton neighborhood.
+I started working as a volunteer pastry chef at The Caritas Village in the Binghampton neighborhood.
 Caritas Village is a non-profit that functions as a community center, cafe restaurant, and art gallery.
 Caritas is also host to resident artists, a weekly free medical clinic, after school programming for kids, and provides about 20+ free meals a day to people in the community through a pay-it-forward program.
-In a cooperative agreement with them I have been granted access to their commercial kitchen space to bake for my own small local business, Hustle & Dough Baking Co., in exchange for my volunteer time.
-I have been taking orders and baking pies and sourdough breads for friends and customers via my Facebook business page.
-I have also been providing a local business, City & State (in the Broad Avenue Arts District), with seasonal pies on a weekly basis that they are selling by the slice with their absolutely fantastic coffee.
+In a cooperative agreement with them I was granted access to their commercial kitchen space to bake for my own small local business Hustle & Dough Baking Co., in exchange for my volunteer time.
+I supplied pies and pastries to a local business, City & State in the Broad Avenue Arts District.

 If you are interested in contacting me for any reason please send emails to: